 "Searching for a Cure"

-Non-familial types of dysautonomia (forms of autonomic neuropathy) are diseases of the autonomic nervous system (ANS).
+Dysautonomias (forms of autonomic neuropathy) are disorders of the autonomic nervous system (ANS).
 The ANS is the part of the nervous system that controls all automatic bodily functions.
 Due to these disorders, the human body fails to properly regulate blood pressure, heart rate, temperature, vascular constriction/dilation, and blood supply to the brain.
 The results are unpredictable fainting, extremely low blood pressure, light-headedness, dizziness, problems concentrating (brain fog), headaches, fatigue, heart palpitations, exercise intolerance, insomnia, hot flashes, chills, weakness, seizures, pain, and disability.
 Yet the symptoms continue because dysautonomia affects all of the bodily systems including the digestive and urinary tracts and many more.

 Dysautonomia affects the body's ability to handle gravity.
 When a person stands up, blood pools in the legs.
 Normally, the autonomic nervous system will compensate by constricting blood vessels and pushing the blood to the brain.
-However, often this does not occur in an individual with non-familial dysautonomia (NFD).
+However, often this does not occur in an individual with dysautonomia.
 As a result, the person becomes dizzy, light-headed, and may faint.

 In addition, digestion is controlled by the autonomic nervous system (ANS).
-When the ANS malfunctions causing non-familial dysautonomia (NFD), the person challenged with the situation commonly develops gastrointestinal problems.
+When the ANS malfunctions, causing dysautonomia, the person challenged with the situation commonly develops gastrointestinal problems.
 Symptoms include nausea and abdominal pain.

-While these are some of the more obvious symptoms of NFD, there are many more, as the autonomic nervous system affects all automatic functions of the body.
-Because NFD can cause blood supply problems in multiple organ systems, patients often go from specialist to specialist trying to figure out what is wrong and how their various symptoms are related.
+While these are some of the more obvious symptoms of dysautonomia there are many more, as the autonomic nervous system affects all automatic functions of the body.
+Because dysautonomia can cause problems in multiple organ systems, patients often go from specialist to specialist trying to figure out what is wrong and how their various symptoms are related.

 1. Orthostatic Hypotension (OH).